emastho/vixenydocs/src/routes/framework/composing/+page.md

 # Composer

-The `composer` in Vixeny plays a crucial role by overseeing the `ctx` within functions, composing petitions, chaining `resolve` and `branch`, and efficiently handling both asynchronous and synchronous operations.
+The `composer` in Vixeny plays a crucial role by overseeing the `ctx` within functions, composing petitions and `branch`, chaining `resolve`, and efficiently handling both asynchronous and synchronous operations.
 But what exactly does this entail?
 Let's delve into the concept of `ctx` and its role.

 ## Native components

+Here a list of all the methods availiable.

 Plugins are not listed: